digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

 * Remove unneeded classes
 * Rename base type from `containerExamples.BaseTask` to one that is specific to your project, for example `aws.BaseTask`
-* Add classes for Creating and Listing the buckets
+* Add task types for Creating and Listing the buckets
 * Define input and output properties
 * Make sure the name of the type in `type-definitions.yaml` corresponds with the name of the Python class
 * Make the Python code extracts the right input properties and sets the right output properties

-⚡️**Note:** Your task will fail because it can't reach the Localstack server.

-Unfortunately, the container task does not have direct access to the other services running with Docker compose.
-This is a current limitation of the SDK Development Environment.

-XXX How are we going to solve this.
+* Create a type for the Server endpoint, for example `aws.Server`.
+Make sure the tasks refer to this server type.

 ### Test in Release